nais/doc/docs/auth/maskinporten/reference/README.md

 ### Variables for validating tokens

-These variables are used [when validating tokens issued by Maskinporten](../how-to/secure.md).
+These variables are used to [:dart: secure your API](../how-to/secure.md).

 | Name                          | Description                                                                                                             |
 |:------------------------------|:------------------------------------------------------------------------------------------------------------------------|